Crystal Pancipanci - a woman with style and hustle.

 Tell me about how you manage the many relationships in your life.

+Making time for the people you love and that matter most is very important.
+Time is a gift and something you cannot get back.
+So living and creating amazing experiences together is valuable.
 I make sure to surround myself with really good people.
-I call them my soul circle.
+I love them and call them my soul circle.
 They are the people who I can call in low moments and to just talk things through.
 In different times they have been different people, but they are all representative of who I was at that time.

 Holding on to good relationships is so important.
-But sometimes with relationships, it’s also ok to edit.
+But sometimes with relationships, it’s also ok to edit out the toxic ones.
 If someone is no longer supporting you or uplifting you, and you feel like you're more depleted, its ok to let them go, whether it’s with colleagues, relationships or even friendships.
 I learned a long time ago to never take anything personally or get emotional about things.
 Take everything with a grain of salt.

 What does your day to day look like, and how do you juggle life as a working mom?